JehoonChung/jehoonchung.github.io/_pages/about.md

 ---

 I am **Jehoon Chung**, a finance graduate student at the University of Illinois Urbana-Champaign.
-My research focuses on corporate and household finance, with a particular focus on how environmental risks affect financial decision-making and real economic outcomes.
+My research focuses on corporate and household finance, with a particular emphasis on how environmental risks affect financial decision-making and real economic outcomes.

-My current research "Guaranteeing Home Insurance: Evidence from California’s Wildfire Safety and Recovery Act", explores how home insurance availability influences household credit such as delinquency and bankruptcy, especially among vulnerable populations affected by wildfires.
+My current project, "Guaranteeing Home Insurance: Evidence from California’s Wildfire Safety and Recovery Act", examines how the availability of home insurance influences household credit and mortgage outcomes while addressing potential market challenges.

-Previously, I wrote my master's thesis at Korea University, "The Real Effects of Green Corporate Restructuring", which analyzes how heightened environmental risks lead firms to divestitures and how these decisions affect firm value and sustainability conditions.
+Previously, I wrote my master's thesis at Korea University, "The Real Effects of Green Corporate Restructuring", which investigated how heightened environmental risks drive firms to divest assets and the implications of these decisions on firm value and sustainability outcomes.

 Here is the link to my [CV](/files/CV_JehoonChung.pdf)

-Feel free to reach out to me at [jehoonc2@illinois.edu](mailto:jehoonc2@illinois.edu) or connect on [LinkedIn](https://www.linkedin.com/in/jehoon-chung/).